jsinkers/jsinkers.github.io/_pages/cv.md

 ## Education

-### Master of Computer Science
+### Master of Information Technology

-University of Melbourne, 2020-present
+University of Melbourne, 2020-2024

+Distinction

 ### Bachelor of Engineering (Aerospace)